Shoulder Pain Keeping You From Living Your Life?

 Three bones make up your shoulder joint: humerus (upper arm bone), clavicle (collarbone), and scapula (shoulder blade).
 Connected and protected by numerous tissues, including cartilage, tendons, and ligaments, your ball-and-socket shoulder joint can become worn down and damaged over time.
 You might even experience an injury.

-A shoulder replacement involves removing any damaged tissues and resurfacing bones within the joint.
-With a total shoulder replacement, your orthopaedic surgeon replaces your joint surfaces with a specialized metal ball.
+This surgery involves removing any damaged tissues and resurfacing bones within the joint.
+Your orthopaedic surgeon replaces your joint surfaces with a specialized metal ball.
 This ball is attached to a stem and placed into a plastic socket inside your scapula, ultimately replacing your entire shoulder joint.

-As an alternative, your orthopaedic surgeon may recommend a stemless procedure, which allows your surgeon to re-create the ball portion of the joint without needing a stem.
-Your shoulder replacement surgery is entirely tailored to you and your specific condition.
+As an alternative, your orthopedic surgeon may recommend a stemless procedure, which allows your surgeon to re-create the ball portion of the joint without needing a stem.
+Your replacement surgery is entirely tailored to you and your specific condition.

 Is a shoulder replacement right for me?